wp-plugins/youtube-channel/readme.txt

 * Display or hide video title on the top of video
 * Custom set of width and height of video thumbnail/embeded object (default 220x165 px)
 * Preferred aspect ratio relative to width (custom, 4:3, 16:10 and 16:9)
-* Choose to display video thumbnail, old YouTube embed, new YouTube embed or chromeless video
+* Choose to display video thumbnail, iframe (HTML5 video), object embed (Flash video) or chromeless video
 * Fix height for old and new YouTube embed and Chromeless video object taken by controls
-* Option to enable autoplay chromeless video
+* Option to enable autoplay video
-* Option to show chromeless controls
+* Option to hide video controls
+* Option to hide video info
 * Set custom text for link to channel
-* Display or hide link to channel
+* Option to show link to channel

 = Credits =
 Chromeless option borrowed from [Chromeless YouTube](http://wordpress.org/extend/plugins/chromeless-youtube/) extension.